Johann Georg Pisendel: Life

-Pisendel was born in Cadolzburg, a small town near Nuremberg, where his father Simon Pisendel was the cantor and organist.
+Pisendel was born in Cadolzburg, a small town near Nuremberg, in Bavaria where his father Simon Pisendel was the cantor and organist.
 At the age of nine, Johann Georg became a choirboy at the court chapel of Ansbach, where the singer Francesco Antonio Pistocchi was music director, and violinist and composer Giuseppe Torelli was concert master.
 It is thought that Pisendel studied voice with Pistocchi and the violin with Torelli.
 After his voice broke, Pisendel went on to play the violin in the Court Orchestra in 1704.
-In 1709, he left Dresden for Leipzig to further his musical studies.
+In 1709, he left Dresden for Leipzig, both in Saxony, to further his musical studies.

 On the way to Leipzig, he met Johann Sebastian Bach at Weimar.
 Pisendel was a member of the Collegium Musicum founded by Georg Philipp Telemann, and conducted it in 1710/11, while Melchior Hoffmann went on a concert tour.
 In 1711, after he performed at Darmstadt in an opera by Christoph Graupner, Pisendel was offered a position in the court orchestra there, but declined.

 In 1711, he was offered a position as leading violinist at the Dresden Court Orchestra, which he accepted and began in January 1712.
 He studied composition there with Johann David Heinichen.
 He remained with the Dresden orchestra for the rest of his life.
 He was sent to represent the culture of Dresden in Europe by Elector Frederick Augustus II, to Paris in 1714, to Berlin in 1715, and to Venice in 1716, where he stayed for nine months and studied with Antonio Vivaldi.

 In 1730, Pisendel became officially concert master of the Dresden Court Orchestra, a position he had filled already since Jean-Baptiste Volumier had died in 1728.
 Pisendel's pupils included Franz Benda and Johann Gottlieb Graun.